How to play on the TV screen with minis?

 Can I request themes?

-Yes, I’m happy to hear your suggestions and I’ll do my best to satisfy the requests that inspire me, yet Patreon is fundamentally a platform of support that puts a great deal of emphasis on creative freedom.
+Yes, I’m happy to hear your suggestions and I’ll do my best to satisfy the requests that inspire me.

 Do you also make maps to order?